-Today’s card is a Christmas snow globe which is another Christmas classic.
+Today’s card is a Christmas snow globe.
 I used my Stamparatus for this card because perfect alignment is key.
-You will also need a Cut & Emboss Machine to cut the hole of the snow globe dome and as I said before, having the right tools will save you time when making cards in multiples.
+You will also need a Cut & Emboss Machine to cut the hole of the snow globe dome.
+Having the right tools such as an embossing and cutting machine makes a difference when making cards en masse.

 Let’s begin with some important tips before we get to the video tutorial.